TovarishFin/web3-create-account/README.md

 ### from browser
 1. run: `yarn build`
-1. then run: `yarn start`
-1. go to: `http://localhost:8080` in your browser
+1. open `index.html` in your browser
 1. open up browser console
 1. try these commands:
     * `createAccount(password)`